AzuredBlue/mpv-anilist-updater/README.md

 - Ctrl + B: Opens the AniList page of the anime you are watching on your browser.
 Useful to see if it guessed the anime correctly.
 - Ctrl + D: Opens the folder where the current video is playing.
 Useful if you have "your own" anime library, and navigating through folders is a pain.

-The script will automatically update your AniList when the video you are watching reaches 85% completion.
+The script will automatically update your AniList when the video you are watching reaches 85% completion (or the percentage you set in the config file).

 You can change the keybinds in your input.conf: